universewithin/universewithin.github.io/funfact.md

 Use mouse or trackpad to rotate object...

-_Bonus: Which object can the good ol' tetrahedron fit exactly inside of?
+_Bonus: Inside which object will the tetrahedron fit in a similar way?
 Hint:  Just like in the cube/octahedron example, the number of vertices should match the number of faces..._

 ---